lillijo/xai-evaluation-master-thesis/NOTESPAPERS.md

 - predict proteins from other proteins with best possible accuracy
 - multiplication example:  f(x) = x1*x2 + x3 -> 6 = 3*1+2 or 6 = 2*2 + 2?
 - better: "higher-order explanation": x1 and x2 contribute jointly

+## When are Post-hoc Conceptual Explanations Identifiable?
+- concept discovery should be identifiable, meaning that a number of known concepts can be provably recovered to guarantee reliability of the explanations
+- use automatic/ unsupervised concept discovery
+- unsupervised concept spaces can be highly distorted
+- methods such as PCA and ICA (independent component analysis) cover independent non-gaussian ground truth components.
+- in practice: complex dependencies, generative models often use gaussian distribution
+- concept discovery method based on *independent mechanisms*
+-